 About me

-Beginning my academic training in classical biology I transitioned through the fields of marine biology, behavioural biology and informatics.
-I have recently taken up a interdisciplinary doctoral position at the Humbold University in Berlin working with Pawel Romanczuk as part of the Science of Intelligence Excellence Cluster on the properties of collective information processing and learning.
-The questions being asked are experimentally tested in natural systems such as fish groups (Poecilia reticulata, Poecilia formosa and Amatitlania nigrofasciata) while these interact with their physical and social environment.
-Data acquisition is done using custom software written in the programming language Python and utilizing the OpenCV package and an implementation of Mask R-CNN for object detection in order to achieve high throughput video analysis.
+Beginning my academic training in classical biology I was drawn in by the fields of marine biology, ethology and informatics.
+I have finalized an interdisciplinary PhD at the Humboldt University in Berlin working with Pawel Romanczuk and David Bierbach as part of the Science of Intelligence Excellence Cluster on the properties of collective information processing and learning.
+The questions being asked were experimentally tested in natural systems such as fish groups (Poecilia reticulata, Poecilia formosa, and Amatitlania nigrofasciata) which interact with their physical and social environment.
+Data acquisition was primarily done using custom, open-source software, combining computer vision with deep learning methodology for object detection in order to achieve high throughput video analysis and behaviour quantification.
+Moving on, I am currently a Post-Doctoral Fellow in the lab of Albert Kao at the University of Massachusetts Boston, continuing my work on collective learning and decision-making.